 GEN VIC is offering scholarships to eligible prevention of violence against women and gender equity practitioners to complete the current TAE40116 Certificate IV in Training and Assessment, or to update pre-existing vocational educational training (VET) and assessment qualifications.

 Practitioners who receive scholarships will:

 - Upgrade their old vocational training qualification or complete the new Certificate IV TAE40116 with a Registered Training Organisation (RTO) of your choice.
-Through this project scholarship scheme some fee exemptions (i.e. reduced enrolment fees) available only for this project’s participants enrolling at TAFEs.
+Through this project scholarship scheme some fee exemptions (i.e. reduced enrolment fees) only available for this project’s participants enrolling at TAFEs and local learning centres.

 - Commit to participate over 12 months in a series of 12 community of practice sessions (face-to-face and webinar) designed to assist in the completion of the Cert IV TAE 40116, and the development of the specific PVAW training skills, and

-- commit to delivering accredited PVAW and gender equity training units in the future which will be offered by RTOs from the end of 2019
+- commit to delivering accredited PVAW and gender equity training units in the future which will be offered by RTOs from 2020

 - Up to $2,000 to complete the new Certificate IV TAE40116 in Training and Assessment.

 Eligible practitioners in scope for the train the trainer program include:

-GEN VIC has now opened a 2nd round of Expressions of Interest (EOIs) from prevention of violence against women and gender equity practitioners that wish to take part in GEN VIC Train the PVAW Trainer Program.
-Please visit the GEN VIC website for project and scholarship details, and to submit an EOI.
+GEN VIC has opened a 2nd round of Expressions of Interest (EOIs) from eligible prevention of violence against women and gender equity practitioners that wish to take part in GEN VIC Train the PVAW Trainer Program.

 Criteria used to determine suitability of candidates will include:

 - Experience as a PVAW and gender equity practitioner and trainer

 - Commitment from the candidate to complete the Cert IV TAE40116 and to go on to contribute to the delivery of VET accredited PVAW and Gender Equity units

 - Background of the candidate that may assist in the delivery of PVAW content through an intersectional lens and